EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 The file `Sfile` is a textproto file with a summary of the fragments found.
 This file can be used as input as a library file (-L option) to `safe_generate`.
 For Chembl, it contains about 91k molecules.

-In a lead optimisation scenario, it would make sense to use to build a fragment library from active molecules, and then feed all active molecules to safe_generate in order to generate molecules where likely active fragments get combined across product molecules.
+In a lead optimisation scenario, it would make sense to build a fragment library from active molecules, and then feed all active molecules to safe_generate in order to generate molecules where likely active fragments get combined across product molecules.